dzekelid/versions/_listings/akamai/cloudlets-api-v2-policies-policyid-versions-version-activations-post.md

       description: Activate a Policy Version
       operationId: cloudletsapiv2policiespolicyidversionsversionactivations
       parameters:
-      - in: Number
+      - in: query
         name: policyId
         description: The ID of the policy
         type: string
-      - in: Number
+      - in: query
         name: version
         description: The version number of the policy
         type: string